johndimm/WhatLooksGood/README.md

 ## Cheap trick

 For this to work, we need to know the object that is shown in a photo.
+Object recognition by computer vision is one option.
 It turns out there is a very effective and simple method that produces remarkably clean data with little effort, given this particular set of photos.

 The cheap trick is to notice that although some people write a comment in the caption of a photo, others are not so creative.
 They just say what it is.